-Staying on budget when you’re traveling can be challenging.
+Managing your expenses when you’re traveling for work can be challenging.
 Expensify lets you track your travel expenses easily.
-The app lets you upload and share receipts with your accounting team for reimbursement.
+This app lets you upload and share receipts with your accounting team for reimbursement.

 If you’re merely tracking expenses for tax purposes, Expensify offers several handy tools.
 The GPS calculator automatically tracks your eligible mileage for you, so you don’t have to enter it manually.
 The app also lets you create expense reports by scanning receipts or entering time worked, for billing purposes.

 Sign-up is super easy.
 All you have to do is provide your email address to set up an Expensify account.
 You can start using the app immediately, which is free for most users.
 A “Collect” account, which includes accounting and payroll tools, costs $5 per month.
 Meanwhile, a “Control” account costs $9 per month and allows for multiple approvers, setting expense policies and custom reporting tools.

 When you sign up for Expensify, you can get a seven-day free trial of the Collect and Control memberships.

 PocketGuard markets itself as the “#1 budgeting app for college students and overspenders,” but it’s actually a great vacation budget planner as well.
 That’s because the app uses the “in my pocket” feature to calculate how much disposable income you have available.
 You can then allocate this towards your travel budget.